microsoft/tigertoolbox/Sessions/Winter-Ready-2019/Lab-Memory-OptimizedTempDB.md

 7. While the workload is running, watch the counters in Performance Monitor.
 You should see **Batch Requests/sec** around 500 and there should be **Page Latch** waits throughout the workload.

     You can then go to SSMS and run the various scripts to monitor the workload.
 You should see several sessions waiting on `PAGELATCH`, and when using the `02-get object info from page resource sql 2019.sql` you should see the sessions are waiting on pages that belong to TempDB system tables, most often `sysschobjs`.
     This is TempDB metadata contention and is the scenario that this SQL Server 2019 improvement is targeted to correct.

     Feel free to run the workload a few more times to examine the different scripts and performance counters.
 Each time you run it, the runtime will be reported in the Command Prompt window.
-It should take about 1 minute to run.
+It should take about 1 minute to run each time.

 8. Once you have finished examining the contention, make sure the Command Prompt scripts are complete and pause the Performance